-In addition, Flight Campus employees and students use additional safety manuals for matters appropriate for flight safety and airport security.
+In addition, Flight location employees and students use additional safety manuals for matters appropriate for flight safety and airport security.
+Refer to Flight Operations Manual for further details.

 Each employee of Spartan College must be familiar with the following programs: